berzerk0/blackarch-slim-iso/README.md

 # BlackArch Slim ISO
-## A smaller ISO compared to the regular one, with selected packages.
+## A Live-Boot-Friendly BlackArch ISO with a streamlined package list.

+***

-## Map
+## Files

-- build.sh: Script to create the image.
+__build.sh__
+- Image creation script.

+__packages.x86_64__
-- packages.x86_64: Default packages to be installed on the Live ISO.
+- Default packages installed on the Slim ISO.

+__airootfs/root/customize_airootfs.sh__
-- airootfs/root/customize_airootfs.sh: Script that runs commands on the Live ISO during the building process.
-You can modify this file to run any administration command or to modify any configuration file.
+- Executes commands on the Slim ISO during the building process.
+Modify this file to run a administrative command or alter a configuration file.

-## Building the Image
+### Building the Image

-Clone the repo and run the following **as root**:
+Clone this repository, then run the following commands:

 ```
-# cd blackarch-slim-iso
+cd blackarch-slim-iso
-# rm -rfv out work
+rm -rfv out work
-# mkdir out work
+mkdir out work
-# ./build.sh -v
+./build.sh -v
 ```

 The finished ISO will be located in the `out` folder.

-login:
-- root:blackarch

-Note: make sure to check the README inside Desktop.

-## Screenshots
+### Screenshots

 ![empty](docs/empty.png)
 ![fakebusy](docs/fakebusy.png)
 ![another fakebusy](docs/fakebusy1.png)

-## Suggestions
+### Suggestions

+*Have an idea to improve the Slim ISO?*
-- If you have any ideas, please consider opening an issue.
+- Please consider opening a New Issue!
-  Make sure to use the description box and write a useful and informative issue.

-- If you would like to see an application installed by default in the ISO make sure to create an issue or pull request describing why it would be a good idea to have that specific tool installed.
+- Include a detailed description to ensure an effective, informative issue.

+*Would you like to see an application included in Slim ISO?*
+- Create an Issue or Pull Request
+- Write a detailed description outlining why the application should be included.